What are stinging insects?

 Mud daubers construct their nests out of mud and connect many short mud tubes.
 They like to place their nests in sheltered areas.
 Popular nesting sites include areas under eaves, in barns, attics, and other outbuildings.

 Carpenter bees are solitary nesters.
 The females build their nests in unpainted, weathered pieces of wood — preferring softwood.
-Fences, decks, wooden play structures, outdoor furniture, wood shingles, and roof eaves are all common carpenter bee nesting sites.
+Common carpenter bee nesting sites include fences, decks, wooden play structures, outdoor furniture, wood shingles, and roof eaves.

 How do I get rid of stinging insects?